seananderson/dplyr-ggplot-intro-2017/README.md

 The files `dplyr-intro.html` and `ggplot-intro.html` contain the "knitted" version of the notes and completed exercises.
 These HTML files have all the R output and figures rendered.

 During the workshop we will be working through the files in the `exercises` folder.
-The files in this folder how some of the lines of code removed so that we can write the code as we go.
+The files in this folder have some of the lines of code removed so that we can write the code as we go.